 As noted above, it is unlikely that a complete duplicate of the SOA ecosystem will be available for isolated testing, and thus use of ecosystem resources will manifest as a transition process rather than a step change from a test environment to an operational one.
 This is especially true for new composite services that incorporate existing operational services to achieve the new functionality.
 The test professionals will need to understand the available resources and the ramifications of this transition.

-As with current software development, a stage beyond work by test professionals will make use of a select group of typical users (commonly referred to as beta testers) to report on service response during typical intended use.
+As with current software development, a stage beyond work by test professionals will make use of a select group of typical customers (commonly referred to as beta testers) to report on service response during typical intended use.
 This establishes fitness by the consumers, providing final validation of previously verified processes, requirements, and final implementation.

 In traditional software development, beta testing is the end of testing for a given version of the software.
 However, although the initial test phase can establish an appropriate level of confidence consistent with the designed use for the initial target consumer community, the operational service will exist in an evolving ecosystem, and later conditions of use may differ from those thought to be sufficient during the initial testing.
 Thus, operational monitoring becomes an extension of testing through the service lifetime.
 This continuous testing will attempt to ensure that a service does not consume an inordinate amount of ecosystem resources or display other behavior that degrades the ecosystem, but it will not undercover functional errors that may surface over time.